scottjodoin/compo-3040-a2/index.md

 ### ENTERPRISE ARCHITECT INTERN (REMOTE)
 WAWANESA MUTUAL INSURANCE JAN 2022 - APR 2022

-* Maintained and contributed to an application portfolio management repository containing hundreds of applications.
+* Maintained and contributed to an application portfolio management repository containing over 400 applications.
-* Researched, assessed impact, and provided recomendations on the use of new and existing technology at Wawanesa based on Lean princinples.
+* Researched, assessed impact, and provided recommendations on the use of new and existing technology.
-* Actively communicated with dozens of solution architects within the organization to consolidate architecture and business knowledge.
+* Communicated with dozens of solution architects within the organization to update our Current State Entperprise Architecture Document.
 * Used advanced features of SharePoint, Confluence, Office 365, Visio, and LeanIX for collaborative and automated knowledge management and reporting.
-* Learned about various architecture frameworks such as TOGAF, ITIL, and Lean.

 ### JUNIOR DEVELOPER (REMOTE)
 INTERNATIONAL INSTITUTE FOR SUSTAINABLE DEVELOPMENT Aug 2020 - May 2021